leiwang758/User-managed-SFC-placement-on-Edge/README.md

  - service.py creates the service function, listenning using Flask
  - client.py creates the client function, sending requests using Flask
  - serviceChain.py implements the service chain placement algorithm and simulations, using NetworkX, Matplotlib, Numpy, etc.

+This work has been published at ICFEC 2021